TheMariday/marimapper/README.md

 To install Marimapper with a
 `pixelblaze`
-backend, download this repository and run
+backend, run the following command:

-`pip install .[pixelblaze]`
+`pip install "marimapper[pixelblaze] @ git+http://github.com/themariday/marimapper"`

 <details>
 <summary>Using pixelblaze?</summary>
 Using Pixelblaze as a backend requires you to upload the [`marimapper.epe`](marimapper/backends/pixelblaze/marimapper.epe) pattern to your pixelblaze before running Marimapper.
 </details>

-If you would like to write your own LED backend, just run `pip install .`
+If you would like to write your own LED backend, run the following command:

+`pip install "marimapper @ git+http://github.com/themariday/marimapper"`

 ## Step 1: Run the camera checker (recommended)